Mark Strome: Philanthropy

 The Strome Family Foundation was established in 1993 to support community programs addressing local needs to larger global issues, primarily in education, the arts, and medical research.
-His philanthropic investments are made with the same strategy and expectations as venture donors seeking measurable results.

 Strome donated $4 million to Johns Hopkins for hematological research in 2006.

 In September 2014, the foundation pledged $11 million to endow the Strome Entrepreneurial Center at Old Dominion University, his alma mater, in support of a new, multi-pronged program to nurture business entrepreneurs.
 The program encourages a formal way of linking mentors with promising students.

 Personal life

 Strome has four sons and one daughter and lives in Los Angeles, California.